Using Buying Groups to Increase Credit Card Spend

 The rates that you get from buying groups will rarely be as good as reselling directly, but it’s much less hassle and carries with it a lower risk of selling to a flaky buyer.
 Buyer’s groups will also find deals and present them to you as opposed to you having to search them out directly and know current resell rates.
 That said, it requires a fair bit of trust as you are sending merchandise/gift cards to the group’s warehouse before getting paid and you’re floating that purchase cost for some period of time (usually 2-3 weeks) before getting the money back.
 While relatively low, there’s always some risk of non-payment selling either directly or to buyer’s clubs.
 It only takes a few non-payments or lost shipments to erase a lot of profit.

 Manufacturing spend through selling to buyer’s groups can be a bit of a grind, but it can also be very rewarding.
-In some cases people have started reselling for the purpose of manufacturing spend, but soon found that it’s a good way to earn money in general (or started their own buyer’s group).
+In some cases people have started reselling for the purpose of generating credit card spend, but eventually found that it’s a good way to earn money in general (or started their own buyer’s group).
 That said, it does takes effort and organization to be successful.
 So, let’s dive into how buyer’s groups work in a little more detail.

 a hand holding a credit card